talsec/Free-RASP-Community/README.md

 Visit our [wiki](https://docs.talsec.app/freerasp/wiki) to learn more details about the performed checks and their importance for app security.

 ## :radioactive: freeMalwareDetection
-**freeMalwareDetection** is a powerful feature designed to enhance the security of your Android application by quickly and efficiently scanning for malicious (or suspicious) applications based on various blacklists and security policies.
+**freeMalwareDetection** is a powerful feature designed to enhance the security of your Android application by quickly and efficiently scanning for malicious or suspicious applications (e.g. Android malware) based on various blacklists and security policies.
 It helps to detect apps with suspicious package names, hashes, or potentially dangerous permissions.

 After the integration of freeRASP, make sure you visit the [freeMalwareDetection](https://github.com/talsec/freeMalwareDetection) repository to learn more about this feature!